Rachid Bouaouzan: N.E.C. Nijmegen (loan)

 Because Bouaouzan was not able to get into the Wigan squad during the 2007/08 season, he went on a one-year loan deal to the Dutch Eredivisie side N.E.C. on 29 August 2008 to gain first team experience.

 Bouaouzan made his NEC Nijmegen debut on 13 September 2008, starting the whole game, in a 1–1 draw against Twente.
 Then, on 25 September 2008, he provided a hat–trick assists during the match, in a 5–0 win over Be Quick 1887.
 Following this, Bouaouzan continued to feature in the first team choice under the management of Mario Been despite facing injuries and disagreements along the way, as well as, being able to play in Nijmegen's UEFA Cup campaign.
 He then played against his former club, Sparta Rotterdam and won a penalty, leading Youssef El Akchaoui successfully convert the penalty kick, in a 2–0 win on 2 November 2008.
 After the match, Bouaouzan said the reception he received from his former club, Sparta Rotterdam, as “disappointing.”
-It wasn't until on 13 December 2008 when Bouaouzan scored his first goal of the season, in a 3–1 win over Willem II.
+On 13 December 2008, Bouaouzan scored his first goal of the season, in a 3–1 win over Willem II.
 During the season, Bouaouzan was banned to the reserve squad three times for disciplinary reasons and motivational problems.
 In April 2009, after another incident, he was sent back to Wigan.
 Despite this, Bouaouzan went on to make a total of thirty–three appearances and scoring once in all competitions.